tanviagwl98/Food-Order-App/Assignments/Day-6.md

 - Dependency Array (until you wish to render your component with every rerender, dependency array should be added as empty [])

 ### What is Optional Chaining?
+Optional Chaining "?." operator is used to access object's property or to call a function.
+If the object accessed or function called with undefined or null, ?. will retrun undefined instaed of throwing an error.

 ### What is Shimmer UI?
+Shimmer is a temporary animation placeholder for when data from the service call takes time to get back and we don't want to block rendering the rest of the UI.

 ### Difference between JS Expression & JS Statement.
+Expressions produce a value, and that value will be passed into the function.
+Statements don't produce a value, and so they can't be used as function arguments

 ### What is conditional rendering, explain with coding example?